Planned images are temporary files that act as placeholders on a layout when the actual image is not yet available.

 In Studio, Planned images act and behave as any regular image.
 They can be replaced by the actual image by doing the following:

-- For Studio 11.110 and higher: Right-click the file and choose Replace Planned image1.
+- Right-click the file and choose Replace Planned image.
 A dialog for browsing to the image appears after which the Uploading files window appears, similar to checking in regular files.

 0 comments